learn-co-curriculum/dsc-oauth-open-authorization/README.md

 2. The User signs in, and explicitly provides permissions to the application or game to connect to their account--in our example, this would mean giving the Photo Gallery app on our Macbook explicit permission to access our Dropbox account.

-3. The user is given an access code, and redirected back to the original application.
+3. The user is given an access code and redirected back to the original application.
 The application then signs in, and exchanges the access code for a more permanent **_Access Token_** that it can store for all subsequent connections to the service that it has authenticated with--this is the reason why our 3rd party apps can stay signed in and connected with things like our Facebook or Dropbox accounts, so that we don't have to reauthenticate every time we sign into the app!

-Note that this request to exchange the authorization code for an access token takes places behind-the-scenes with a call to the /token API endpoint and is not visible to your end users.
+Note that this request to exchange the authorization code for an access token takes place behind-the-scenes with a call to the /token API endpoint and is not visible to your end users.
 This setup is shown in the image below, which comes from the Dropbox OAuth Guide linked above.

 <img src="images/oa2.png" width="600">